 This seems simple, but the musty odor may be coming from damp clothes that you have put away.
 This is an easy fix!

 If your house does have a musty smell, good ventilation and air circulation are important.
-If you did bring in a mold remediation company, make sure you are taking steps to prevent it from coming back.
+If you did bring in a mould remediation company, make sure you are taking steps to prevent it from coming back.

 READ NEXT